10up/ElasticPress/readme.txt

 == Changelog ==

+= 2.5.1 =

+This if a bug fix release.

+### Bug Fixes

+* Don't enable Facets by default as it can unexpectedly change the front end experience in edge cases.
+* Support PHP 5.2 backwards compat.
+* Don't show faceting widget if post type doesn't support taxonomy.

 = 2.5 =

 ElasticPress 2.5 includes a new Facets feature that makes it easy to add high performance content filtering controls to a website.